nkonstantinou/aspirecyprus.com/content/authors/Panagiotis-Loutsios/_index.md

 ---
 # Display name
-name: Marianna Tsiakoulia
+name: Panagiotis Loutsios

 # Username (this should match the folder name)
 authors:
-- Marianna-Tsiakoulia
+- Collaborators

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Occupational Therapist, Melathron Rehabilitation center
+role: Nurse

 # Organizations/Affiliations
 organizations:
-- name: Melathron
+- name: Melathron Rehabilitation center
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: ""
+bio:

 interests:
-#- microRNAs
-#- Cancer
-#- Biomarkers

-# education:
+-

+#education:
 #  courses:
 #  - course: PhD in Cognitive Neuroscience
 #    institution: University College London